ajoalenjeen/MOVIE-INDUSTRY-ANALYSIS/README.md

 * Genres like Drama, Biography, and Mystery generally have longer runtimes (110–130+ minutes), while Animation, Family, and Horror films are shorter (85–100 minutes).

 * High budgets ≠ high ROI — profitability depends various aspects like genre & timing

+* Runtime appears to have no consistent correlation with a film's gross revenue, as both short and long films achieve varying levels of financial success.